pyOpenSci/pyopensci.github.io/_posts/2024-05-28-pyos-newsletter-june-2024.md

 * Ability to evaluate a Python package for usability and documentation quality.
 * Ability to provide a technical review of Python package structure and code quality / approach to solving the problems that the package seeks to address.

 We like to have a mix of technical and usability focus in our reviews so it’s ok if you don’t have all of the above skills!
+Not sure if you're ready to review on your own?
+Check out the [pyOpenSci mentorship program](https://www.pyopensci.org/software-peer-review/how-to/reviewer-guide.html#a-guide-for-new-reviewers)!

 ## <i class="fa-solid fa-bullhorn"></i> Get involved with pyOpenSci: call for editors
 <figure>